Knoblauchpilze/bsgalone/README.md

 ### Messages

 The meat of the messaging process is the [IMessage](src/lib/bsgo/messages/IMessage.hh) class.
-This interface just defines a type: for now we only support system messages.
-Those are messages produced by the systems of the ECS.

-We chose to subclass the base interface into a [SystemMessage](src/lib/bsgo/messages/SystemMessage.hh) which is then further subclassed into specific events (such as a scan event).
+This interface defines a type of message and we can add more type as we see fit.
+Most of the time a message corresponds to a flow in the game, such as jumping or scanning a resource.

 ### Communication between the UI and the ECS